retifrav/NWShelper/README.md

 #### netPath_default

-If application fails to fint .NET path, you can specify it there.
+If application fails to find `.NET` path, you can specify it there.

 #### consoleEncoding